 Paddling from your knees can allow you to get the hang of it before standing up.

-Fourth, now that you’re on your feet pay attention to your posture and stance.
+4. Now that you’re on your feet pay attention to your posture and stance

 These two elements will help you build an effective and efficient stroke all of which adds up to you becoming a better paddler.
 Generally speaking, you want to keep your knees slightly bent, with your feet apart.
 This gives you a strong base with which to maintain your balance.
 Lean a bit forward as you start to paddle, as this helps you to absorb the momentum during the SUP tour.